How to visit the Uluwatu beaches

 What to expect at Green Bowl beach Uluwatu

-Green Bowl beach is found behind hills and trees.
-When you arrive at the carpark at the top of the cliffs, you have to pay a small parking fee of 2,000 IDR.
+When you arrive at the carpark of Green Bowl beach, you have to pay a small parking fee of 2,000 IDR.
 To get to the beach, you have to descend the 300 concrete steps down.
-The hike might be daunting at first but once you start you will soon realize that it’s nothing too serious and totally worth it!
-The fifty meters long glistening patch of white sand and the far reaching view on the ocean will give you the feeling as if you are on a castaway island.
-But the impressive Bali cliffs above you and the cave at the beach will still give you a secluded feeling.
+The hike might be a bit strenuous, but once you start you will soon realize that it’s nothing too exhausting and totally worth it!
+The fifty meters long stretch of white sand and the unending views on the ocean are ready to welcome you.
+The impressive Bali cliffs above you and the cave on the beach will still give you a secluded feeling.
 And when you’ve had enough sunshine on your skin, the cave gives a perfect hiding spot.

 Read everything about Green Bowl beach in this complete guide

 Green Bowl beach – Best Uluwatu beaches

 Bingin beach in Uluwatu, also known as Pantai Bingin, is one of our favorite Uluwatu beaches.
-There is such a charming vibe at this beach where you can only enter by following the winding stairs down along cute beach / cliff houses.
+There is such a charming vibe at this beach where you can only enter by following the winding stairs down along cute beach cliff houses.
 It almost gives you the feeling as if you are in Greece with a Balinese vibe.
 Besides the chill vibes, Binging beach is also a surfers paradise.
 The amazing waves brings surfers in from around the globe.
 There are also some great restaurants ON THE BEACH which is quite unique in Bali.

 How to get to Bingin beach

 Bingin beach is located along the western coastline in the region Pecatu, which is composed of hilly landscapes with limestone cliffs and isolated small beaches.
-The best way to get to get around in Bali is on a scooter.
+The best way to get to get around in Bali is on a motorbike.
 You can rent motorbikes almost everywhere in Bali, especially the busier spots like Canggu, Seminyak, Kuta, Ubud, and Uluwatu.
 After parking and paying the parking fee of 2000 IDR you have to walk down the stairs down along cute cliff houses until you reach the beach.